DataDog/datadog-api-client-go/api/v1/datadog/docs/UsageAttributionValues.md

 HasNpmHostUsage returns a boolean if a field has been set.

-### GetProfiledContainersPercentage
+### GetProfiledContainerPercentage

-`func (o *UsageAttributionValues) GetProfiledContainersPercentage() float64`
+`func (o *UsageAttributionValues) GetProfiledContainerPercentage() float64`

-GetProfiledContainersPercentage returns the ProfiledContainersPercentage field if non-nil, zero value otherwise.
+GetProfiledContainerPercentage returns the ProfiledContainerPercentage field if non-nil, zero value otherwise.

-### GetProfiledContainersPercentageOk
+### GetProfiledContainerPercentageOk

-`func (o *UsageAttributionValues) GetProfiledContainersPercentageOk() (*float64, bool)`
+`func (o *UsageAttributionValues) GetProfiledContainerPercentageOk() (*float64, bool)`

-GetProfiledContainersPercentageOk returns a tuple with the ProfiledContainersPercentage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetProfiledContainerPercentageOk returns a tuple with the ProfiledContainerPercentage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetProfiledContainersPercentage
+### SetProfiledContainerPercentage

-`func (o *UsageAttributionValues) SetProfiledContainersPercentage(v float64)`
+`func (o *UsageAttributionValues) SetProfiledContainerPercentage(v float64)`

-SetProfiledContainersPercentage sets ProfiledContainersPercentage field to given value.
+SetProfiledContainerPercentage sets ProfiledContainerPercentage field to given value.

-### HasProfiledContainersPercentage
+### HasProfiledContainerPercentage

-`func (o *UsageAttributionValues) HasProfiledContainersPercentage() bool`
+`func (o *UsageAttributionValues) HasProfiledContainerPercentage() bool`

-HasProfiledContainersPercentage returns a boolean if a field has been set.
+HasProfiledContainerPercentage returns a boolean if a field has been set.

-### GetProfiledContainersUsage
+### GetProfiledContainerUsage

-`func (o *UsageAttributionValues) GetProfiledContainersUsage() float64`
+`func (o *UsageAttributionValues) GetProfiledContainerUsage() float64`

-GetProfiledContainersUsage returns the ProfiledContainersUsage field if non-nil, zero value otherwise.
+GetProfiledContainerUsage returns the ProfiledContainerUsage field if non-nil, zero value otherwise.

-### GetProfiledContainersUsageOk
+### GetProfiledContainerUsageOk

-`func (o *UsageAttributionValues) GetProfiledContainersUsageOk() (*float64, bool)`
+`func (o *UsageAttributionValues) GetProfiledContainerUsageOk() (*float64, bool)`

-GetProfiledContainersUsageOk returns a tuple with the ProfiledContainersUsage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetProfiledContainerUsageOk returns a tuple with the ProfiledContainerUsage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetProfiledContainersUsage
+### SetProfiledContainerUsage

-`func (o *UsageAttributionValues) SetProfiledContainersUsage(v float64)`
+`func (o *UsageAttributionValues) SetProfiledContainerUsage(v float64)`

-SetProfiledContainersUsage sets ProfiledContainersUsage field to given value.
+SetProfiledContainerUsage sets ProfiledContainerUsage field to given value.

-### HasProfiledContainersUsage
+### HasProfiledContainerUsage

-`func (o *UsageAttributionValues) HasProfiledContainersUsage() bool`
+`func (o *UsageAttributionValues) HasProfiledContainerUsage() bool`

-HasProfiledContainersUsage returns a boolean if a field has been set.
+HasProfiledContainerUsage returns a boolean if a field has been set.

-### GetProfiledHostsPercentage
+### GetProfiledHostPercentage

-`func (o *UsageAttributionValues) GetProfiledHostsPercentage() float64`
+`func (o *UsageAttributionValues) GetProfiledHostPercentage() float64`

-GetProfiledHostsPercentage returns the ProfiledHostsPercentage field if non-nil, zero value otherwise.
+GetProfiledHostPercentage returns the ProfiledHostPercentage field if non-nil, zero value otherwise.

-### GetProfiledHostsPercentageOk
+### GetProfiledHostPercentageOk

-`func (o *UsageAttributionValues) GetProfiledHostsPercentageOk() (*float64, bool)`
+`func (o *UsageAttributionValues) GetProfiledHostPercentageOk() (*float64, bool)`

-GetProfiledHostsPercentageOk returns a tuple with the ProfiledHostsPercentage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetProfiledHostPercentageOk returns a tuple with the ProfiledHostPercentage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetProfiledHostsPercentage
+### SetProfiledHostPercentage

-`func (o *UsageAttributionValues) SetProfiledHostsPercentage(v float64)`
+`func (o *UsageAttributionValues) SetProfiledHostPercentage(v float64)`

-SetProfiledHostsPercentage sets ProfiledHostsPercentage field to given value.
+SetProfiledHostPercentage sets ProfiledHostPercentage field to given value.

-### HasProfiledHostsPercentage
+### HasProfiledHostPercentage

-`func (o *UsageAttributionValues) HasProfiledHostsPercentage() bool`
+`func (o *UsageAttributionValues) HasProfiledHostPercentage() bool`

-HasProfiledHostsPercentage returns a boolean if a field has been set.
+HasProfiledHostPercentage returns a boolean if a field has been set.

-### GetProfiledHostsUsage
+### GetProfiledHostUsage

-`func (o *UsageAttributionValues) GetProfiledHostsUsage() float64`
+`func (o *UsageAttributionValues) GetProfiledHostUsage() float64`

-GetProfiledHostsUsage returns the ProfiledHostsUsage field if non-nil, zero value otherwise.
+GetProfiledHostUsage returns the ProfiledHostUsage field if non-nil, zero value otherwise.

-### GetProfiledHostsUsageOk
+### GetProfiledHostUsageOk

-`func (o *UsageAttributionValues) GetProfiledHostsUsageOk() (*float64, bool)`
+`func (o *UsageAttributionValues) GetProfiledHostUsageOk() (*float64, bool)`

-GetProfiledHostsUsageOk returns a tuple with the ProfiledHostsUsage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetProfiledHostUsageOk returns a tuple with the ProfiledHostUsage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetProfiledHostsUsage
+### SetProfiledHostUsage

-`func (o *UsageAttributionValues) SetProfiledHostsUsage(v float64)`
+`func (o *UsageAttributionValues) SetProfiledHostUsage(v float64)`

-SetProfiledHostsUsage sets ProfiledHostsUsage field to given value.
+SetProfiledHostUsage sets ProfiledHostUsage field to given value.

-### HasProfiledHostsUsage
+### HasProfiledHostUsage

-`func (o *UsageAttributionValues) HasProfiledHostsUsage() bool`
+`func (o *UsageAttributionValues) HasProfiledHostUsage() bool`

-HasProfiledHostsUsage returns a boolean if a field has been set.
+HasProfiledHostUsage returns a boolean if a field has been set.

 ### GetSnmpPercentage